Mullinahone Wastewater Treatment Plant Upgrade

 Modernising and upgrading the treatment plant in Mullinahone Co.
 Tipperary to improve performance and ensure environmental compliance.

 Irish Water, working in partnership with Tipperary County Council, is investing over €1.9 million to complete essential upgrades of the wastewater treatment plant in Mullinahone, Co.
 Tipperary.

-Veolia Water Ireland Limited is delivering this project on behalf of Irish Water’s Capital Programmes, with this project expected to be completed in Q4 of 2019.
+Veolia Water Ireland Limited is delivering this project on behalf of Irish Water’s Capital Programmes.

 This project will upgrade and modernise several elements of the wastewater treatment process at the plant, resolving plant overloading issues and ensuring compliance with Urban Wastewater Treatment Regulations.
 This includes the construction of new inlet works, settlement tanks and storm water tank at the plant.